-OUR BREEDING PROGRAM
+OUR BREEDING GOALS

 There are many influences that affect beef eating quality – but the single biggest influence is from marbling.
 Marbling is the small flecks of fat that reside inside the steak (not the fat on the outside of the steak).
 When the steak is cooked, this fat melts and enhances the flavour profile.
 Once the fat is melted, the result is meat that is more relaxed, more tender and more succulent.